-102-9.1 General: Use only devices that are listed on the APL.
-Immediately remove or cover, using any method of covering approved by the Engineer, any existing or temporary devices that do not apply to current conditions.
+102-9.1 General: Use only devices that are listed on the APL and use in conformance with the APL drawings.
+Immediately remove or cover, using any method of covering approved by the Engineer, any existing or temporary devices (e.g., signs) that do not apply to current conditions.

 The use of NCHRP Report 350 Recommended Procedures for the Safety Performance Evaluation of Highway Features devices purchased prior to January 1, 2020 is permitted on projects let prior to January 1, 2030.
-All devices manufactured or purchased on or after January 1, 2020 must be MASH compliant in accordance with Section 990.
+All devices manufactured or purchased on or after January 1, 2020, must be MASH compliant in accordance with Section 990.